cjddmut/Google-Analytics-For-Unity3D/README.md

 First you'll have to [set up an account](https://support.google.com/analytics/answer/2817075?hl=en) with Google's Universal Analytics.
 Be sure to set up the property that you are tacking as a mobile app instead of a website, this way you can have an application name.
 Once you have a tracking id and application name, you are ready to start using UAUnity!

-Make sure UniversalAnalytics.cs exists somewhere in your project and invoke UniversalAnalytics.Initialize(trackingId, appName) at least once during runtime before any logging.
+Make sure UniversalAnalytics.cs and LogQueue.cs exist somewhere in your project and invoke UniversalAnalytics.Initialize(trackingId, appName) at least once during runtime before any logging.

 Easy :).